andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 # Doing the reading

 First-year seminars tend to read about 25 pages per day.
 That number is an average - which means some days we read more and other days we read less.
-There will be days of class for which we need to read closer to 50 pages, and days of class where the reading is half a page.
+There will be days of class for which we need to read closer to 50 pages, and days of class where the entire reading is half a page.
 It's hard to have anything to say (or to write) if a person doesn't read very much.
-Good ideas come from others, and this a list of readings that will give you new ideas to make your own ideas and writing original, and interesting to other people and to yourself.
+Good ideas come from the way we process the ideas of others, and this a list of readings that will give you new ideas to make your own ideas and writing original and interesting to other people and to yourself.

-It is not possible to do well in this class without doing the reading.
+<b>It is not possible to do well in this class without doing the reading.</b>

 Our detailed schedule of readings is below.
 Any reading that is not hyperlinked is available in Blackboard - so you should go there and download it.